reyestech/NMAP-Runbook/README.md

 Port Scanning <br />
 One of Nmap's core functionalities is scanning a target host for open, closed, and filtered ports.
 This information is critical for comprehending network architecture and identifying potential vulnerabilities.
 - <b > Identifying open, closed, and filtered ports on a target host.
-Techniques include TCP SYN scan, TCP connect scan, UDP scan, and others.
+Techniques include TCP SYN scans, TCP connect scans, UDP scans, and others.
 Users can customize scan parameters, such as speed and intensity.

 Service Version Detection  <br />